May 15, 2019

 By Maureen McCabe

 In the competition for digital marketing dollars, Google and Facebook are clearly in the lead.
-Google made $116.3B in 2018, while Facebook pulled in $55B.
+Advertising Revenue: Google $224B in 2022, while Facebook pulled in $55B.
 Given these numbers, it would be easy to dismiss LinkedIn’s measly $5.3B as not worth your consideration.

 But as a B2B marketer, LinkedIn Advertising should be the FIRST place you spend your digital marketing budget for these three reasons: